-River of Words Grades: 1st - 8th grade students Students will learn about watersheds and wetlands and be able to describe the characteristics of wetlands, observe Georgia's dynamic coastal wetlands through direct experiences in our salt marshes and tidal creeks, and unleash their imaginations in a wetlands poetry writing session.
+River of Words

+Grades: 1st - 8th grade students

+Students will learn about watersheds and wetlands and be able to describe the characteristics of wetlands, observe Georgia's dynamic coastal wetlands through direct experiences in our salt marshes and tidal creeks, and unleash their imaginations in a wetlands poetry writing session.
 The field trip is 2 hours in length.

-Cost: See website for costs Contact: 912-898-3980 www.oatlandisland.org
+Contact: 912-898-3980, www.oatlandisland.org